darksideoftheshmoo/cellID-linux/README.md

 * `autoconf automake libtool` are the compilation tools: brew install autoconf automake libtool

-* `libtiff` is a CellID dependency. brew install libtiff
+* `libtiff` and `openlibm` are CellID dependencies. brew install libtiff openlibm

-Note: `openlibm` is also required, but seems to be bundled with the OS.
+Note: `openlibm` is apparently bundled with the OS, but I was unable to make to compiler find this installation.

 ### Notes